mobillium/Android-Guidelines/Networking.md

 <h3>MAPPERS</h3>

 - When using two type of data model classes, we use our mappers to map one type of model class to another one.
--  With this structure; we can separate each layer with layer spesific components and be able to use our model classes related layers.
+-  With this structure; we can separate each layer with layer spesific components and be able to use our model classes in the related layers.

   - Mapping process happens in the Repository Layer.